 Patterson had an effect on every organization he came in contact with, to include our own Cedarville University.
 Most directly, Dr. White was involved in the cover-up that got Patterson fired from SEBTS while White served as director of student life.
 According to the victim in an article published by Julie Roys, he was present during a meeting where Patterson urged her to share graphic details of the rape and—according to White’s secretary—the victim had another meeting with White during that time.
 She was placed on probation after her report (uhh, why?!) and required to meet with Joy White, who questioned the truth behind her allegations.

-Paige Patterson joined the board during the Cedarville purge soon before Dr. Thomas White, his protégée from SEBTS, was hired.
+Paige Patterson joined the board during the Cedarville purge soon before Dr. Thomas White, his protégée from SWBTS, was hired.
 Four years later, Dr. Anthony Moore–another of Patterson’s protégées–would be hired under a restoration plan.
 And we all know how that went.